 This Ground Beef Stroganoff recipe is cooked from scratch, but don’t let that deter you.
 I know a bunch of those “dinner in a box” kits include beef stroganoff as an option.
 You don’t need that!
 Those versions are often bland and boring.
+Other versions use a can of cream of mushroom soup.
+You don’t need that either!
 This version will have you licking the bowl clean!

-Ground Beef Stroganoff calls for basic ingredients, and it’s a great option for weeknight meals.
+This easy Beef Stroganoff recipe calls for basic ingredients, and it’s a great option for weeknight meals.
 Plus, it’s all cooked in the same pan (well, two pans if you consider the one used for boiling the noodles).

 For this recipe, put the following ingredients on your shopping list for next week:

 - Ground Beef – This is a great place to use lean ground beef.
 I use 93/7 whenever I make this recipe.
-For burgers that won’t work too well, but for Ground Beef Stroganoff?
+For a hamburger that won’t work too well, but for Ground Beef Stroganoff?
 Lean beef is the way to go!